ggciag/mandyoc/docs/files/installation.rst

 *Mandyoc* Installation
 ----------------------

-To install the *Mandyoc* in your machine, you need to **clone or download the latest release** of the code from the `Mandyoc repository page`_.
+To install the *Mandyoc* in your machine, you need to **clone or download the latest release** of the code from the `Mandyoc repository`_.
 To clone the repository, navigate to the directory you wish to install *Mandyoc* and type:

 .. code-block:: bash

    git clone https://github.com/ggciag/mandyoc

-Before to install Mandyoc, you mast *set an env variable* which indicates the path to PETSc installation folder:
+Before to install Mandyoc, you mast *set an environment variable* which indicates the path to PETSc installation folder:

 .. code-block:: bash